clairek09/MIC/Modules/M04-load-balancing-non-https-traffic-azure/includes/4-exercise-create-configure-azure-load-balancer.md

 > [!NOTE]
 > do not select one from the list

-1. Scroll down to the bottom of the page and select **Load Balancer** (the one that says 'Microsoft' and 'Azure Service' under the name).
+1. On the results page, locate and select **Load Balancer** (the one that says 'Microsoft' and 'Azure Service' under the name).
 2. Click **Create**.

     :::image type="content" source="../media/create-load-balancer-4-4a82194d.png" alt-text="create a load balancer":::